Preface

 the above tasks is derived from the name of the template, which comes from

 the directory name.
-In our case, the template name is simple-java-spock-gradle
+In our case, the template name is java-gradle.

 To use this name in the Gradle tasks, we simply camel-case it: